What is a kidney stone?

 The best ways to prevent kidney stones are:

-that form stones in the kidneys.
-Ginger ale, lemon-lime sodas, and fruit juices are
+in the kidneys.
+Ginger ale, lemon-lime sodas, and fruit juices are also OK.
+But water

 Key points about kidney stones

-certain substances that are filtered in the urine crystalize and stick together in
+certain substances that are filtered in the urine crystallize and stick together in

 the kidney creating a stone.

-- You may be able to prevent kidney stones by avoiding certain foods and drinking plenty
+You may be able to prevent kidney stones by staying away from certain foods and drinking

 or tests.
 Also write down any new instructions your provider gives you.